Notes to Compatibilism

 Most philosophers suppose that the concept of free will is very closely connected to the concept of moral responsibility.
 Acting with free will, on such views, is just to satisfy the metaphysical requirement on being responsible for one's action.

-2. Randolph Clarke (2000) begins his entry, incompatibilism: (nondeterministic) theories of free will, by characterizing free will in terms of control, “To act with free will is to exercise a certain type of control over one's behavior.”
+2. Randolph Clarke (2000) begins his entry Incompatibilist (Nondeterministic) Theories of Free Will by characterizing free will in terms of control, “To act with free will is to exercise a certain type of control over one's behavior.”

 3. Other reasons for attaching importance to the free will problem include the presumed connection between free will and either agency, autonomy, creativity, meaning in life, or aesthetic value (See Kane, 1996).
 It should be noted that some regard the free will problem as significant independently of the topic of moral responsibility.
 Others hold that even if the free will problem derives its significance primarily from its connection with moral responsibility, the problem is better approached, at least initially, without reflecting upon the notion of moral responsibility.
 This, however, is a minority opinion, especially among compatibilists.
 This entry will proceed under the assumption that the free will problem draws much of its significance from its connection with issues of moral responsibility, and that the problem, as well as compatibilist solutions to it, are usefully formulated and addressed by acknowledging the connection between the two notions.